Developer Guidelines

 }

-If you client implementation requires always the field lastPaymentDate in every response then Response #2 will definitely lead to an application error which needs to be avoided.
+If your client implementation always requires the field lastPaymentDate in every response, then Response #2 will lead to an application error, which needs to be avoided.

 Specifications